-In [b-Kim], the time variation of the electric field strength was investigated for seven target base stations using CDMA technology.
+In [b-Kim, 2010], the time variation of the electric field strength was investigated for seven target BSs using CDMA technology.
 Measurements were conducted in the far-field and therefore only the electric field strength was measured.
-The distance between these seven base stations and the investigation location ranged from over 50 to 450 m.
-The investigation locations were selected considering several conditions such as the tilt of target base station's antenna, the distance of the nearby base stations, and so on.
-Such a selection minimized the possible reception of the adjacent base station's signals that use the same transmitting frequency.
+The distance between these seven BSs and the investigation location ranged from over 50 m to 450 m.
+The investigation locations were selected considering several conditions such as the tilt of the target BS's antenna and the distance of nearby BSs.
+Such a selection minimized the possible reception of the adjacent BS's signals that use the same transmitting frequency.

-The target base stations were located in city downtown areas (base station Nos.
-1, 2, 3 in Tables V.1), city sub-centre areas (Nos.
-4, 5), and outside-city rural areas (Nos.
+The target BSs were located in city centre areas (BS Nos.
+1, 2, 3 in Table V.1), suburbs (Nos.
+4, 5), and rural areas (Nos.
 6, 7).
 While measuring the electric field strength, a line-of-site (LOS) condition was maintained.
 The receiving probe was positioned at a height of 1.5 m above the ground.
 The surrounding conditions around the receiving probe were different at the different locations.
-In the downtown area, conditions could be classified as open-site (no object within 3 m of receiving antenna).
-In the sub-centre or rural areas, however, there were some obstacles (house walls, trees, bushes, etc.) resulting in a larger field strength variation.
-The detection mode of the spectrum analyser was set to root mean square.
+In the downtown area, conditions could be classified as open-site (no object within 3 m of the receiving antenna).
+In the suburbs or rural areas, however, there were some obstacles (house walls, trees, bushes, etc.) resulting in a larger field strength variation.
+The detection mode of the spectrum analyser was set to r.m.s.
 To consider all propagation routes and field strength polarizations, an isotropic electric field probe was used (SRM-3000 made by NARDA STS).
 A spectrum analyser was used for frequency-selective measurement at a single frequency band.
-The resolution bandwidth (RBW) was set to equal the signal bandwidth.
+The RBW was set to equal the signal bandwidth.